|Best multipurpose||Anker PowerCore Fusion 10,000||SEE IT||

 How we selected the best portable chargers

 When choosing the best portable chargers, I relied on my years of experience covering the tech industry.
-I’ve used portable chargers to keep my phone and other devices charged while covering events, conducting interviewing, and recording presentations.
-In addition to my own personal and professional testing, we’ve parsed reviews from consumers and other publications to find chargers that have made a strong impression with their owners.
+I’ve used portable chargers to keep my phone and other devices charged while covering events, conducting interviews, and recording presentations.
+In addition to my own personal and professional testing, we’ve parsed reviews from consumers and other publications to find chargers that have made a strong impression on their owners.

 What to consider when buying a portable charger

-Portable chargers come in all shapes and sizes.
+Portable chargers come in a variety of shapes and sizes.
 For many, they’re just random bricks that you plug stuff into, with little to differentiate between them.
 While they may look the same, there are aspects of a charger’s design that vary, which you should keep in mind when picking one out.

 How much power can it hold?
 Will it fit in my pocket or my backpack?
 Does it have the ports to charge all my devices or just my phones?
 If you know these things, you can buy the right portable charger for your needs.
 The one that lets you treat it like a random brick.